AbdullahMPrograms/ReBind/README.md

 TO DO:
 - Make toggle gui opaque
 - Make either extension or code modifications to make sure all keybinds sent to youtube tab go only to the video player
-- Make it so that you can send youtube hotkeys even when youtube is not the focused tab
+- Make it so that you can send youtube hotkeys even when youtube is not the focused tab (use selenium for python)
 - Make it so that you can skip forward and back when edge is focused
 - OPTIMIZATION/Clean-Up
 - Maybe update LoopMicVolume to find micid via name then set volume